Cluster Categorification of Rank 2 Webs: Webs and Modules

 ~ We give the recipe for translating webs into rank $2$ modules.
 Let us define a function

 from the set of rank $2$ webs $\mathcal{W}$ to the set of indecomposable rank $2$ modules $\mathcal{M}$ as follows.

-In a rank $2$ web, we have three white vertices inside the disk and each white vertex connected to several vertices on the boundary.
-As before, there will be $a$ vertices on the boundary will connect to one white vertex, $b$ vertices will connect to the second white vertex, and $c$ vertices will connect with the third white vertex.
+In a rank $2$ web, we have three white vertices inside the disk and each white vertex is connected to several vertices on the boundary.
+As before, on the boundary, there will be $a$ vertices connected to the first white vertex, $b$ vertices connected to the second white vertex, and $c$ vertices connected to the third white vertex.
 There will be $d$ vertices that are attached to any two white vertex.
 Set $a=\alpha+\beta$, $b=\beta+\gamma$ and $c=\alpha+\gamma$ and solve for $\alpha, \beta$ and $\gamma$.
 Set

 \begin{enumerate}[(i)] \item $R_1=\{r_1,r_2,\cdots,r_{\alpha}\}$, $R_2=\{r_{\alpha+1},\cdots,r_{\alpha+\beta}\}$, \item $S_1=\{s_1,s_2,\cdots,s_{\beta}\}$, $S_2=\{s_{\beta+1},\cdots,s_{\beta+\gamma}\}$, \item $T_1=\{t_1,t_2,\cdots,t_{\gamma}\}$, and $T_2=\{t_{\gamma+1},\cdots,t_{\gamma+\alpha}\}.$ \end{enumerate} Here the vertices of $R$, $S$ and $T$ are listed cyclically.